The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 Though they use the latest technological advancements available for LED headlights, the manufacturer offers a warranty period of up to 2 years.

-- The slim design might not fit some car models
+- Cons: Customers note that they can have a tinge of blue due to extreme whiteness.
+The slim design might not fit some car models.

 What to Look for in LED Headlights